devlinjunker/template.hapi.rest/README.md

       - proper logging
  - [ ] (-) Require Node v8 and recommend v10 on build
  - [ ] (-) `bin/` directory with script named `node.hapi` for starting/stopping prod
- - [ ] (-) Automatically find controller files in entry rather than need to reference
- - [ ] (-) Add logging with Winston/Bunyon
-    - pino logs to file too?
  - [ ] (-) Run only affected tests on file save
  - [ ] (-) Complain when missing unit tests
  - [ ] (-) Githooks for generating reports/linting